What to Expect As We Work in Your Area

 2. Leave gates or fences unlocked

 We understand that maintenance outages are an inconvenience to you.
 To protect the safety of our crews, it may be necessary to temporarily turn off the power for repairs or upgrades.
-We take every precaution to reduce the inconvenience, such as by carefully isolating the outage to the smallest-possible area, and completing the work as quickly as we safely can.
+We take every precaution to reduce the inconvenience, such as carefully isolating the outage to the smallest possible area and completing the work as quickly as we safely can.

 We will notify you in advance of a maintenance outage.